denten-books/plain-text/main.md

 Deeper metaphysical dread about computation, that should be understood historically (where Lennon gets it right).
 You are not a gadget.

-### Open Textuality The proper domain for literary studies is textuality,
+### Open Textuality

+The proper domain for literary studies is textuality, broadly conceived.

-broadly conceived.  ### 2.5.2 Code as Governance Lessig.  ### 2.5.3 Engineering
+### 2.5.2 Code as Governance Lessig.

+### 2.5.3 Engineering
 for Dissent Agency.
 Deliberation.
 Consensus.
 Dissent.
 Dissent is the least developed of these.
 Engineering for dissent.
 The ability to create shared goals and to exit. engagement with shared project.
 The subject of my next book.

+# Crypto and secrecy
+consider adding it back as a chapter
 # Tech Appendix

 ## Prepare How to run the terminal.
 What is it.
 And why?
 Intro to POSIX